 Being in love saves you money on trips to the doctor.

 When the Health and Human Services Department analyzed studies that compared marriage and health, one of the shocking things that they found was that married people reported fewer doctor's visits and shorter hospital stays.
 "The best logic for this is that human beings have been crafted by evolution to live in closely knit social groups," Harry Reis, PhD, co-editor of the Encyclopedia of Human Relationships, explained to WebMD.
 "When that is not happening, the biological systems get overwhelmed."

 It helps you heal faster.

-Having a loved one by your side when you’re sick or injured doesn’t just provide emotional support.
-When researchers at Ohio State University Medical Center gave married couples blister wounds, they found that the injuries were able to heal twice as fast when the partners shared a close bond, compared to those who were openly aggressive toward one another.
+Having a loved one by your side when you're sick or injured doesn't just provide emotional support.
+When researchers at Ohio State University Medical Center gave married couples blister wounds, they found that the injuries healed twice as fast when the partners shared a close bond, compared to those who were openly aggressive toward one another.

 It lowers your blood pressure.

 Having high blood pressure, otherwise known as hypertension, has been linked to everything from heart disease to stroke.
 Luckily, one study published in the Annals of Behavioral Medicine found that simply being happily married contributes to low blood pressure, so don't forget to thank your husband or wife for keeping you healthy!

 When Harvard researchers closely examined the progression of romantic love, they confirmed what anyone who's ever experienced the emotion has known all along: It develops in phases of intensity, beginning with an obsession and gradually mellowing out into a more mature iteration of itself.